Telraam/Telraam-S2/firmware_testing/nrf_testing_template.md

 2. Check in the console logs that the message arrives on the device

-3. Check in the console logs that the devices reconnects the LTE link This is necessary beacuse the devices will reconnect to Thingstream and will subscribe to a different topic
+3. Check in the console logs that the devices reconnects the LTE link This is necessary because the devices will reconnect to Thingstream and will subscribe to a different topic

 4. After an automatic config-report and config-update cycle, the device should go back to the prod environment